“Owasso tech job”

 Not a good fit was to have security guards frog-march them out of the building like a criminal.

 Escape, escape.
 It was difficult to think of anything else.
 My job search had already been six-and-a-half days each week, and now the distraction of being roped into AppleOne's "tech job" scam.
-An difficult situation was now much worse.
+A difficult situation was much worse.

-The situation was becoming intolerable.
-There was one AppleOne manager on the floor, and every time I saw that person, I remembered the stunned feeling when M.K. admitted the truth.
+The stress was becoming intolerable.
+There was one AppleOne manager on the floor, and every time I saw that person, I remembered the stunned feeling when M.K. at AppleOne admitted the truth.

 9:50 a.m./June 8, 2016 I submitted my resignation to managers via email, and mentioned that the only reason I signed a piece of paper making me an employee was that I was told (in writing) that I was getting a technology job.
-At least the folks at the financial services company would have a better understanding of what went wrong.
+At least the folks at Capital One would have a better understanding of what went wrong.

 10:51 a.m./June 9, 2016 I wrote and asked AppleOne for a normalization in our relationship; that the work they arranged for me be something where I had experience and demonstrated aptitude.
 In legal terminology, this was my good-faith effort to resolve the matter.
 My email said ...